-Credit cards vs. debit cards — what's the difference?
+Credit cards vs debit cards — what's the difference?
 Which type of plastic is best for you?
-Personal finance experts perennially disagree on which type of plastic delivers more benefit but the decision should be based on a cardholder’s approach to risk and ability to manage debt, as well as the type of purchase being made.
+Personal finance experts perennially disagree on which type of payment delivers more benefit, so the decision should be based on a cardholder’s approach to risk and ability to manage debt, as well as the type of purchase being made.
 Knowing how each card works can help you use the best card for your situation.

 Credit cards vs. debit cards: What's the difference?